The 5 Benefits (and Drawbacks) of Running on a Treadmill, According to Experts

 In addition, the authors of a 2014 review in Sports Health found that many runners have a shorter stride and a higher overall stride rate on a treadmill than they do outside.
 This can mean less impact on knees, ankles and hips.

-4. 4.It Gives Heightened Control over Your Workout
+4. 4.It Allows You to Control Your Workout

 The ability to choose a specific speed and incline are two of the major perks of running on a treadmill—especially if you're doing speed work or running hills.